Abandoned building catches fire in Yazoo City

 YAZOO CITY, Miss.
-(WJTV) – Investigators are asking the pubic for tips on a recent fire at an abandoned building in downtown Yazoo City.
+(WJTV) – Investigators are asking the public for tips on a recent fire at an abandoned building in downtown Yazoo City.

 The Yazoo Herald reported crews responded to the fire in the final block of Main Street around 5:19 p.m. on Monday, August 1.
 Responders said the building was fully engulfed in flames when they arrived.
 It took the fire crews six hours to put out the flames.